Environmental Sound Classification on An Embedded Hardware Platform: Discussion: Development Issues

-\textbf{Installation in ARM-based CPUs:} Deploying the PANNs-code on a Raspberry Pi with the Raspbian operating system is not a straightforward process compared to that on a conventional computer.
+Deploying the PANNs-code on a Raspberry Pi with the Raspbian operating system is not a straightforward process compared to that on a conventional computer.
 On the Raspberry Pi, specific library versions need to be used, and in some cases, they need to be compiled specifically for the ARM architecture of the Raspberry Pi.
-We provide a GitHub repository stating a detailed step-by-step guide on how to install the demonstration correctly on Raspberry Pi to promote the easier usability and easier deployment of the hardware-based AI frameworks.
+We provide a GitHub repository \cite{pisoundsensing} giving a detailed step-by-step guide on how to install the demonstration correctly on Raspberry Pi to promote the easier usability and easier deployment of the hardware-based AI frameworks.